studio1902/statamic-peak/README.md

 When your app environment is `local`, Peak will add a breakpoint notice to your site so you can tell on which breakpoint you're currently displaying the website.
 You can turn this off by removing `{{ environment == 'local' ? 'debug' : '' }}` from `resources/views/layout.antlers.html`.

 You can use a helper utility by adding the class `?` to quickly identify elements on screen.
 Original idea by [Gavin Joyce](https://github.com/GavinJoyce/tailwindcss-question-mark).

+> Note: if you don't want to define your custom CSS in Tailwind JS config files you can add it to `resources/css/custom.css`.
+Use whatever method you prefer.

 # Features